mobfox/MobFox-Android-SDK/README.md

 }
 ```

+##Test Inventory Hashes

+You can test your implementations with these [test inventory hashes](http://dev.mobfox.com/index.php?title=Test_Inventory_Hashes)

 ## Custom Events

 This feature lets you use your accounts on other advertising platforms such as MoPub inside MobFox's SDK.